WaliurRashid/IzaanSchoolDevOps-Wali/01-cloudformation/README.md

   S3BUCKET:
     Type: AWS::S3::Bucket
     Properties:
-      BucketName: izaan-wali2
+      BucketName: izaan-wali1
-      Description: Resource to create a Bucketli2
+      Description: Resource to create a Bucket1
 ```

 - Commit the template to your Github repository under the 01-cloudformation
   folder.

+> Committed.

 #### Lab 1.1.2: Stack Parameters